Reviews You Can Rely On

 Credit: Zach Lovell

-When looking at user interface, a few key things make all the difference.
+When looking at the user interface, a few key things make all the difference.
 Are there physical buttons, a touchscreen, or both?
 What is the display size, what info does it show, and is it easy to read?
 How intuitively can you navigate through menus and functions?
-We like the UX of both the ELEMNT Bolt V2 and the Garmin Edge 840 for their inclusion of physical press buttons, which prevents wet weather from glitching a touchscreen-only interface.
-On the Edge 840, you can use the physical buttons or the vibrant color touchscreen to do everything you need.
-In contrast, the ELEMNT Bolt V2 is all buttons, all the time.
+We like the UX of both the ELEMNT Bolt 3 and the Garmin Edge 840 for their physical press buttons, which prevent wet weather from glitching a touchscreen-only interface.
+On the Edge 840, you can use the physical buttons or the color touchscreen to do everything you need, just like on its siblings, the Garmin 850 and Garmin 1050.
+In contrast, the ELEMNT Bolt 3 is all buttons, all the time.
 However, the buttons' function, quantity, and layout are excellent, making navigation simple and intuitive, even while riding.

 Startup Time

 Faster is better, right?
 We think so.
 That means less time pacing on the side of the road because the computer isn't cued up when you're amped to go.
-The non-GPS enabled Cateye Quick computer avoids this problem completely by automatically starting when movement is detected.
-It is an excellent feature that helps avoid the disappointment of forgetting to turn your computer on until you're halfway through a ride.
-The Garmin bike computers in our review, the Edge 840, Edge 1040, and Edge Explore 2, must be turned on by pressing the power button, and they all take several seconds to power up.
-Once they are on, the user selects from Activity Profiles, and the unit needs to acquire a satellite signal.
-It sounds like a lot of steps, but in total, it only takes about 20 seconds.
-The Wahoo ELEMNT Bolt V2 takes a little longer to power up, about twice as long as the Garmin models.
-It was annoying at times, but the 45 seconds it takes isn't a day-ruiner.
+Nothing beats the Coros Dura here.
+It's always in standby mode and can be ready to go in literally seconds.
+The Garmin bike computers in our review, the Edge 840, Edge 850, Edge 1040, and Edge Explore 2, must be turned on by pressing the power button, and they all take several seconds to power up.
+Once they are on, the user selects an Activity Profile, and the unit must acquire a satellite signal.
+It sounds like a lot of steps, but in total, it only takes 10-20 seconds.
+The Wahoo ELEMNT Bolt 3 takes about twice as long to power up as the Garmin models.
+It was annoying at times, but maybe that's the time to lube your chain.

-All Garmin and Lezyne models, along with the Wahoo ELEMNT BOLT V2, Hammerhead Karoo 2, and Bryton Rider 420, support Global Navigation Satellite Systems to provide data such as speed, direction, and elevation.
-These devices can connect to multiple satellite networks including GPS, GLONASS, BeiDou, Galileo, and QZSS.
+All Garmin models, along with the Wahoo ELEMNT BOLT 3 and Coros Dura, support Global Navigation Satellite Systems to provide data such as speed, direction, and elevation.
+These devices can connect to multiple satellite networks, including GPS, GLONASS, BeiDou, Galileo, and QZSS.
 This can improve accuracy and coverage, but startup times may be longer when GPS is enabled.
-The Lezyne computer loads the home screen fastest in this case, followed by Garmin and then Wahoo.

 Charging and Battery Life

-The Bryton Rider 420 offers 32 hours of battery life by default without reducing functionality, while the Lezyne Mega XL GPS boasts an impressive 48-hour runtime with a rechargeable lithium-polymer battery charged via micro USB.
-The Garmin bike computers we tested, including the Edge 840, Edge 1040 Solar, and Edge 1050, use rechargeable lithium-ion batteries with USB-C charging, typically taking about two hours to fully charge.
+The Garmin bike computers we tested, including the Edge 840, Edge 850, Edge 1040 Solar, and Edge 1050, use rechargeable lithium-ion batteries with USB-C charging, which typically take about 2 hours to fully charge.
 The Edge 840 claims 32 hours of battery life, though in practice it lasts through about two weeks of 10–15 hours of riding per week before needing a recharge.

-Adding a solar panel to the Edge 1040 Solar and Edge 840 Solar extends battery life significantly; we were able to get up to 100 hours in battery save mode with the Edge 1040 Solar.
-Impressively, it retained over 30% battery after six days of 10+ hours of daily riding.
+Adding a solar panel to the Edge 1040 Solar and Edge 840 Solar significantly extends battery life; we were able to get up to 100 hours in battery save mode with the Edge 1040 Solar.
+Impressively, it retained over 30% of its battery after 6 days of 10+ hours of daily riding.
 The Edge 1050 lacks a solar panel and has reduced battery life, but if you have frequent charging access, it offers added features that might justify the trade-off.
 All these models feature a Battery Save mode that extends battery life by limiting GPS accuracy, reducing data points, and dimming the backlight.

 Once you have all your data logged, you'll likely want to transfer it to a format that is easier to view and digest.
 Some models handle this transfer via smartphone apps over Wi-Fi.
-However, not all computers can handle this task, and with some of the simpler models, like the CatEye Quick, you will have to manually input ride stats from your bike computer into a tracking platform.
-The Wahoo ELEMNT Bolt V2, Lezyne Mega XL, and the Garmin models can store data on the device and transfer ride files to web-based applications.
-The Garmin and Lezyne models can also do data transfer via the included USB cable to a laptop with an Internet connection.
+The Wahoo ELEMNT Bolt 3, Coros Dura, and the Garmin models can store data on the device and transfer ride files to cloud-based applications.
+The Garmin models can also transfer data via the included USB cable to a laptop with an Internet connection, or via Bluetooth to apps like Strava.

-The Hammerhead Karoo 2 adds optional cellular connectivity with a SIM card and data plan, plus WiFi and Bluetooth.
-All Lezyne, Garmin, Hammerhead, and Wahoo computers can auto-sync with Strava through their apps.
-While Garmin, Hammerhead, and Wahoo have the advantage of WiFi compatibility, these devices can also be set up for wireless Bluetooth transfers if WiFi isn't available.
+All Garmin, Coros, and Wahoo computers can auto-sync with Strava through their apps.
+While Garmin, Coros, and Wahoo offer WiFi compatibility, these devices can also be set up for wireless Bluetooth transfers if WiFi isn't available.

 Ease of Setup

 Every bike computer requires some setup, but in our experience, the more features and tracking abilities the model has, the more initial configuration you'll have to work through.
-However, rating strictly by number of steps doesn't truly represent how easy or difficult the process is.
+However, rating solely by the number of steps doesn't accurately reflect how easy or difficult the process is.
 Physical design matters; touchscreens usually make setup easier than button-only interfaces.
 However, the real difference lies in the digital interface: when menus are confusing or require too many screens to click through, it quickly becomes frustrating.
 Many riders have skipped using cool features simply because getting them up and running felt like too much trouble.
-For this reason, some units that score high for features can actually fall short when it comes to ease of setup.
+For this reason, some units that score high on features can actually fall short in ease of setup.

-Initial setup of a bike computer includes physically attaching it to your bike, and there are a few different mounting styles you may encounter.
-All the GPS-enabled computers come with a similar style of standard quarter-turn mount that attaches directly to the handlebar or stem.
+Initial setup of a bike computer involves physically attaching it to your bike, and you may encounter several mounting styles.
+All GPS-enabled computers come with a standard quarter-turn mount that attaches directly to the handlebar or stem.
 The Garmin Edge computers and the Wahoo Fitness models both come with a standard mount and an out-front mount that extends the computer out in front of the stem.
-We consider this an optimal position as you don't have to take your eyes very far off the road or trail to view your next navigation or current speed.
+We consider this an optimal position, as you don't have to take your eyes off the road or trail to view your next navigation or current speed.
 Including multiple mounts is a huge bonus, as it makes swapping the computer between bikes much quicker and easier.

 bike computer - the cycplus g1 has a classic quarter-turn mount that lets you...